boulajp/CirclePatterns/README.md

 ## Let's make cool pictures!

 CirclePatterns is a generator of spirographic art.
-I wrote this during the summer of 2014 after watching a gif of something similar.
+I wrote this after watching a gif of something similar.
 Developed with .NET in Visual Studio

 As it should, most properties of the spirograph are variable.